 Durability is where the Trail Back excelled.
 As an aluminum shafted, rubber handled pole, it's unlikely you'll be snapping it or taking chunks out of the handle anytime soon.
 The FlickLock adjustment has yet to be broken in our testing, and other models with the same adjustment system hold up fantastically.
-We can't say that they're unbreakable, but we think that other models would break sooner than this Best Buy.
+We can't say that they're unbreakable, but we think that other models would break sooner.

 Aluminum constructed poles are tougher than their carbon fiber counterparts, except for the Black Diamond Alpine Carbon Cork which uses a much thicker carbon weave, though the Trail Back is still more durable.
 The Trail Back is more robust than other aluminum poles in our review, like the Leki Corklite DSS Antishock which featured plenty of tech; however, the anti-shock systems can break, and the Trail Back has a no-frills design that has less moving parts.

 We found the Trail Back to be extremely versatile in most categories.
 This is thanks to its burly, long-lasting design and the ability to attach powder baskets to the tips.
 Other poles, like the Black Diamond Distance Carbon Z, offer more for lightweight backpackers and thru-hikers, but for most uses, it's hard to beat the longevity of the Trail Back.

 You can buy nicer poles, but if you're on a budget, the Trail Back will serve you for years to come.

 For $80, you get a pole that will last you a very long time.
-This is a prime reason of why it won our Best Buy award.
+This is a prime reason of why it won our Best Buy award in past years.
 We think that it's truly hard to go wrong with the Trail Back and that everyone from novices to hardcore hikers will find pleasure in using it.